heikkilevanto/beertracker/manual.md

 drinks per day and week, and amount of money spent.
 For the current month there is also a projection where we might end at the same speed.

-There are also averages for wach calendar month, and averages and sums for each year.
+There are also averages for each calendar month, and averages and sums for each year.

 #### Years